 Online money transfer services are becoming the number one choice for sending money abroad.
-At WorldRemit, we don’t just help you to send money to your loved ones; we also help you to send money to yourself.
+At WorldRemit, we don’t just assist you with sending money to your loved ones; we also help you to send money to yourself.

 You can transfer funds to yourself across borders - whether it’s to manage your local bank accounts or to pay for your expenses while you’re travelling.